ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ON LY ZERO CARBON ONLY ZERO CARBON

 • What is carbon neutral?

-It is a scientific term and a scientific reality for climate change mitigation.
+It is a not an agreed scientific term but it is a scientific reality for climate change mitigation.

-If any CO2 is added to the atmosphere stabilization of atmospheric CO2 cannot happen - that is the scientific reality.
+If any industrial pollution CO2 is added to the atmosphere stabilization of atmospheric CO2 cannot happen - that is the scientific reality.
+Nor can stabilization of ocean acidification

-In fact we have been adding some carbon to the atmosphere (CO2 and methane) since agricultural civilizations developed.
+In fact we have been adding some carbon to the atmosphere (CO2 and methane CH4) since agricultural civilizations developed.
 With the industrial revolution that additional carbon started to increase and soon was increasing at an exponential rate.

 Isn't actual zero carbon impossible?